thejsway/thejsway/manuscript/chapter03.md

 Suppose you want to check if a number is between 0 and 100.
 You're essentially checking if it's "greater than or equal to 0" and "less than or equal to 100".
 Both sub-conditions must be satisfied at the same time.

+!!! info

-I> The expression `0 <= number <= 100` is correct from a mathematical point of view but cannot be written in JavaScript (neither in most other programming languages).
+    The expression `0 <= number <= 100` is correct from a mathematical point of view but cannot be written in JavaScript (neither in most other programming languages).

 Here's how you'd translate that same check into JS.